Table of Contents

 Pros:

-- High flexibility and speed, allowing quick adaptations to market or user needs.
+- High flexibility and speed enable quick adaptation to market or user needs.

 - Enhances customer involvement and satisfaction through iterative feedback.